 The Bodhisatta was once a tree fairy.
 A poor man began tending the Bodhisatta’s Judas tree every day: sweeping the ground below it; pulling grass around its roots; and offering flowers, perfumes, and incense.
 Each day he greeted the tree and wished it “Peace be with thee” as he departed.
 The Bodhisatta appreciated the attention and one day decided to ask the man why he worshipped him.

 The next time the man came to sweep, the Bodhisatta took human form and asked why he prayed to this tree.
 The man answered that he deeply respected tree spirits and assumed they guarded treasures.
 The Bodhisatta was so pleased with this answer that he identified himself as the spirit of this tree and said he would give the man his tree’s buried treasure.
-And, not wanting to inconvenience the man, he said he would magically deliver it to his home.
+And, not wanting to inconvenience the man, he magically transported it to his home.
 The Bodhisatta bid him farewell with a reminder to live a moral life and be generous giving alms.

 In the Lifetime of the Buddha